 There is a growing body of evidence which says that Type 1 diabetic conditions are caused by autoimmune reactions within the body.
 Autoimmune diseases are those in which the immune system attacks body tissues and cells as it would a foreign invader.
 Most autoimmune diabetic illness is rooted in the damage caused by antibodies that target the insulin-secreting beta cells of the pancreas.
 The trigger for this autoimmune process is often a leaky gut.

-- Type 2 diabetes, which is by far the more common type, is the type mostly strongly associated with insulin resistance.
+- Type 2 diabetes, which is by far the more common type, is the type most strongly associated with insulin resistance.
 It is the most common health result of chronically elevated blood sugar and insulin levels.
-These elevated levels of sugar and insulin have the effect of "numbing" the cellular processes which are involved with moving sugar from the blood stream to the cells.
-In other words, the cells cannot "hear" the insulin asking to move sugar into the cells.
-As a result, the body cannot respond to the insulin requests to move blood sugar into the cells, and the sugar in the blood stream rises to damaging levels.
+These elevated levels of sugar and insulin have the effect of “numbing” the cellular processes which are involved with moving sugar from the bloodstream to the cells.
+In other words, the cells cannot “hear” the insulin asking to move sugar into the cells.
+As a result, the body cannot respond to the insulin requests to move blood sugar into the cells, and the sugar in the bloodstream rises to damaging levels.

-- Type 3 diabetes, has been named as a cause of Alzheimer's disease.
-Alzheimers and diabetes are being linked in new studies which point to a brain based insulin resistance and brain inflammation caused by uncontrolled oxidative processes.
-Just like the liver based insulin resistance and resulting inflammation that causes the arterial blockages and heart disease associate with the type 2 diabetic condition, this brain insulin resistance and inflammation results in blockages in the brain synapses that make up memory and cognition.
+- Type 3 diabetes, has been named as a cause of Alzheimer’s disease.
+Alzheimers and diabetes are being linked in new studies that point to brain-based insulin resistance and brain inflammation caused by uncontrolled oxidative processes.
+Just like the liver-based insulin resistance and resulting inflammation that causes arterial blockages and heart disease associated with the type 2 diabetic condition, this brain insulin resistance and inflammation result in blockages in the brain synapses that make up memory and cognition.
 See this paper and this paper for more information.